Read about activities taking place in the Centre for Digital Development.

-Digital humanitarianism papers
+Digital health papers

-We have published a collection of ten case studies analysing new urban data in Latin America, Africa and Asia from data justice/rights perspectives.
+We have also published a collection of ten case studies analysing new urban data in Latin America, Africa and Asia from data justice/rights perspectives.

-Platform responses to gig workers during Covid-19
+Platform responses to gig workers during COVID-19

 The Fairwork project – in which CDD is a participant – has just published a report analyzing how platforms are, or are not, responding to the need to protect the lives and livelihoods of their workers during Covid-19, including a set of recommendations.
 Find a summary here.